 Honestly, we’re not sure if it’s because the walls are so stout, because of all the insulation in the roof, or because we have two sets of hurricane clips on every truss (long silly story).

 You can sit right next to any part of the wall and even in a high wind you won’t feel a draft.
-The issue many people face with this is if the walls are completely solid or uninsulated.
-When those logs shrink there’s nothing in the middle to act as a buffer to the air.
+The issue many people face with this is if the walls are completely solid and uninsulated.
+When the logs shrink in an uninsulated system, there’s nothing in the middle to act as a buffer to the air.

 Not particularly.
 There has been some shrinkage, which is to be expected with wood, but nothing major.
 Know why?